richardsondx/compatibility_tables/README.md

 Static Compatibility Tables for most languages, their frameworks and their package manager

 # Benefits
+- Easily Find supported releases
 - Make it easier to maintain older libraries
-- Speed up debugging and save a lot of time
+- Speed up debugging and save a lot of time!

 ## Purpose
 The purpose of this open source project is to speed up application debugging for issues related to versions installation. it's a quick an easy way to find out releases compatibility between a language, it's framework and its package managers.